dustinpfister/blog_posts/_posts/linux-bash-script.md

 ls -ap ~ | grep -v /
 ```

-I can then save this as something like list-files.sh, and then do the ushual chmod 755 or call with bash to get this result each time by just calling the single file.
+I can then save this as something like list-files.sh, and then do the usual chmod 755 or call with bash to get this result each time by just calling the single file.

 ```
 $ chmod 755 list-files.sh